gimphammer/gz_rs_fec/README.md

 # gz_rs_fec
-This is an implementation of RS FEC.
+This is an implementation of Reed–Solomon FEC.